JLin-code/Cybersecurity/1 Cybersecurity Tools/Linux CMD Line Security.md

 permissions of the directory.
 Who is the owner and group owner of this directory?
 What permissions does the owner, group and other have?

+Owner has read, write, and execute permission
+Group has read, write, and execute permission
+Other has read and execute permission

 ![alt text](image-8.png)